Flag of Kansas: Design of the seal

+Symbolism

+For the seal, the law provides that the symbolism of certain elements is as follows: east is represented by the rising sun, commerce is represented by the river and steamboat, and agriculture, as the basis of the state's future prosperity, is represented by the settler's cabin and the man plowing with a pair of horses.
+Explanations for the other elements are not provided.

 The thirty-four stars clustered at the top of the seal identify Kansas as the 34th state to be accepted into the Union of the United States.
 Kansas state law provides that the flag is to be used on all occasions when the state is officially represented.